JFM269/Dental-Cavity-Classification-using-Image-Sampling-and-Transfer-Learning/README.md

-<b>Entire Description of the Project is explained in the Manuscript uploaded.</b>
+<b>Entire description of the Project is explained in the Manuscript uploaded.</b>